NyteshadeXT/PF2e-Core-Vault/3-Rules/Effects/Bestiary Effects/Effect_ Filth Wave.md

-The creature takes a -10-foot penalty to its Speeds.
+You take a penalty to your Speeds.

 *Source: Pathfinder Monster Core*
 *ORC*